Canon 1D Mark II vs 200D

-The Canon EOS-1D Mark II and the Canon EOS 200D (labelled Canon SL2 in some countries) are two digital cameras that were announced, respectively, in January 2004 and June 2017.
+The Canon EOS-1D Mark II and the Canon EOS 200D (labelled Canon SL2 in some countries) are two digital cameras that were officially introduced, respectively, in January 2004 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II) and an APS-C (200D) sensor.
-The 1D Mark II has a resolution of 8.2 megapixel, whereas the 200D provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1D Mark II has a resolution of 8.2 megapixels, whereas the 200D provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 1D Mark II vs Canon 200D
+Body comparison: Canon 1D Mark II vs 200D

-An illustration of the physical size and weight of the Canon 1D Mark II and the Canon 200D is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark II – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 1D Mark II and the Canon 200D are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 200D is considerably smaller (54 percent) than the Canon 1D Mark II.
 Moreover, the 200D is substantially lighter (70 percent) than the 1D Mark II.
 It is worth mentioning in this context that the 1D Mark II is splash and dust resistant, while the 200D does not feature any corresponding weather-sealing.